 Report proves that parents of premature and sick babies face crippling costs

-Bliss has brought out a report proving that parents ‘spend hundreds of pounds a week’ to visit their babies whilst they are in neonatal care.
-Alongside the emotional struggles of having a child in hospital, three quarters of parents reported that their household finances were worsened, while one in five couldn't afford to pay bills such as their rent or mortgage.
-We currently operate from 14 hospitals, but we have ambitions to expand our service.
+At Ronald McDonald House Charities we currently operate from 14 hospitals, but we have ambitions to expand our service.
 We believe family support, such as accommodation should be part of the provision of specialist children’s services and this Bliss report is proof that there is an ever increasing need for accommodation for parents in this situation.
-Read the full report.